pvto/pvto.github.io/_posts/2015-08-27-animated-gif-from-konte-render.md

 {% include JB/setup %}

 *Konte is a little language for generating 3D scenes.
-You can create pngs of arbitrary dimensions from command line or UI, depending on your preference.
+You can create pngs of different sizes from command line or UI.
 I'll sequence a render in the UI and convert it to an animated gif.*

 For following this through you will need [Java 8 development kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html),